NastasyaShe/NastasyaShe/README.md

 ### My projects :
 [Testing an online store](https://github.com/NastasyaShe/qa-engineer-project-84)
 -----------
+  This is an online-store with various goods which you can pick and search with filter, put in your cart and make an order.
+I'd explored all functions and after that decomposed them for making check-lists and check-cases using black-box method.
+This online store has 2 versions, so I also did a regression testing to check efficency of all elements.
+  What has been done:

+* List of requirements (functional, non-functional, implicit)

-* Compiling test cases
+* Compiled test cases

-* Testing report with test case statuses
+* Test reports with test case statuses

-* List of requirements

 * Bug reports with detailed information